HL7/fhir-mCODE-ig/input/pagecontent/StructureDefinition-mcode-history-of-metastatic-cancer-intro.md

 To represent a negative answer to a question regarding history of metastatic disease, the value of the Observation should be set to `false`.

+The the parent value (`1287652008` history of metastatic cancer) should only be used when the site of metastasis is unknown.

 To indicate the primary cancer in which the metastatic cancer was metastatic from, use the relatedCondition extension.

 ### Conformance

 Observation resources associated with an [in-scope patient] with a Observation.code in the value set [HistoryOfMetastaticMalignantNeoplasmVS] SHALL conform to this profile.
 Any resource intended to conform to this profile SHOULD populate `meta.profile` accordingly.

-When possible, specify the location of the metastatic site.
-If this is unknown, use the parent value (history of metastatic cancer) in the valueset.

 {% include markdown-link-references.md %}